-The West Harlem Art Fund is pleased to announce that Gilbert Boro and Michele Brody have been selected as their 2021 public artists.
+The West Harlem Art Fund is pleased to announce that Gilbert Boro, Michele Brody and Conrad Levenson have been selected as their 2021 public artists.

 Gilbert Boro is a sculptor, architect, educator and international design consultant.
 He was born in New York City and has been involved in the arts since his boyhood.
 He has had a distinguished career, spanning more than fifty years.